Srijith-rkr/Finding-Optimal-location-for-a-restaurant-using-geospatial-analysis-and-FourSquare-API/README.md

 Once we cluster them, we use the cluster centroids to find good locations that are not covered by the existing outlets.

-All this process has been thoroughly explained as part of the code notebook along the way
+The process has been thoroughly explained as part of the code notebook.

+The findings from the projects has been documented in the report notebook